mne-tools/mne-lsl/doc/development/contributing.rst

     A :class:`~mne_lsl.stream.StreamLSL` or :class:`~mne_lsl.player.PlayerLSL` have
     underlying LSL inlets and outlets.
 Don't forget to call :meth:`mne_lsl.stream.StreamLSL.disconnect` followed by
-    :class:`mne_lsl.player.PlayerLSL.stop` at the end of your test.
+    :meth:`mne_lsl.player.PlayerLSL.stop` at the end of your test.

 - If you need to create :class:`~mne_lsl.lsl.StreamInlet` or :class:`~mne_lsl.lsl.StreamOutlet`